 Areas of expertise

-I'm on leave of absence on from my teaching position (until 31 July, 2023) and currently work as a senior research fellow in the Academy of Finland funded research project "Localizing Feminist New Materialisms" (2017-2021) and co-direct with Dr. Milla Tiainen the multidisciplinary research project "New Economies of Art-Working" (2020-2023).
+I'm on leave of absence on from my teaching position (until 31 July, 2023) and currently work as a senior research fellow and co-director in the multidisciplinary research project "New Economies of Artistic Labour"(2019-2024, Kone Foundation).

 I have worked at the University of Turku in several research and teaching positions since 2002, with lengthy periods of research abroad.
 In 2014–2017, I was a McKenzie Postdoctoral Fellow with the project ”Affective Fabrics of Contemporary Art: Stitching Global Relations” at the Victorian College of the Arts, The University of Melbourne, where I continue to supervise practice-led PhDs.
 My research also affiliates with SenseLab: A Laboratory for Thought in Motion (Concordia University, Montreal, Canada), where I spent a term as a visiting scholar in 2013–2014; I’m currently a member of SenseLab’s Australian Hub through my affiliation with The National Institute of Experimental Arts at the University of New South Wales, Sydney (CCAP: Contemporary Culture, Arts and Politics).
 Earlier, I have held visiting researcher positions in Gender Studies, The University of Sydney (2006), in History of Art at UC Berkeley (2006–2007), and at the Finnish African Cultural Institute of Villa Karo in Benin (2008).